by Kenna Warsinske

 Some differences: WhatsApp keeps logs of the ‘metadata’ of your conversations and Signal doesn’t.
 The metadata is the Who and When of the conversation, but not the What.
 WhatsApp knows that you spoke to your divorce lawyer, a fellow WhatsApp-user, on Monday at 3pm, but it doesn’t know what you said.
 That might be a risk.
 But WhatsApp has many, many more users.
 There’s something like 1.2 BILLION users globally, so you’re more likely to accidentally have an encrypted conversation with WhatsApp.

 I personally like Signal best.
 The interface is minimalist, I can set up a second password for my messages, and it finally supports gifs.
-My biggest complaint is that changing to a new phone is a bit of headache, but not awful.
+My biggest complaint is that changing to a new phone is a bit of a headache, but not awful.
 Also, the desktop app is easy to use.

 HTTPS Everywhere and Ublock Origin give you the most bang for your buck when it comes to browser security.
 HTTPS Everywhere does its level best to force sites to serve you HTTPS instead of HTTP.
-Ublock Origin blocks trackers and ads that all websites use to trace your activity–and it block malicious ads that trick you into installing malware.
+Ublock Origin blocks trackers and ads that all websites use to trace your activity–and it blocks malicious ads that trick you into installing malware.
 Important note: your favorite sites probably depend on ad revenue, so be kind and disable Ublock Origin on your favorite blogs, vlogs, and news sites.

 These are both add-ons and extensions, so you’ll need to switch from the default browser to Chrome or Firefox.
 When it comes to browsers, Firefox does a better job protecting your search history from Google, but Chrome has a better reputation for protecting users from hackers.
 Other ‘secure’ browsers like Ghostery and Dolphin browser are fast and don’t take much space on your system, but they’re basically just browsing in ‘private’ mode1 by default and can’t accept extensions, so you don’t get the benefits of HTTPS Everywhere and Ublock Origin.
 But consider the options and choose what’s right for you.

 If you’re paranoid about Google tracking your searches, don’t sign into your Google account on your Chrome browser, if you use Chrome.
-Also consider using DuckDuckGo as a search engine instead of Google.
+Also, consider using DuckDuckGo as a search engine instead of Google.

 If you worry about someone checking your physical phone for your search history, use private mode and clear your search history from your browser when you’re done.
 It won’t hide your searches from Google or your ISP, but it will hide your search history from a nosy roommate.